stanfordnlp/CoreNLP/doc/segmenter/README.txt

-The Stanford segmenter distribution includes tools for segmenting Chinese and Arabic text.
+The Stanford swgmenter distribution includes tools for segmenting Chinese and Arabic text.
 See README-Chinese.txt and README-Arabic.txt for more details.